 The Douglas/Elbert Task Force is a 501(c)3 non-profit human service organization dedicated to providing assistance to people in Douglas and Elbert counties who are in serious economic need, at risk of homelessness, or in a similar crisis.
-We address immediate needs by consistently providing food and other necessities for homeless, low income and the working poor people in our community.
-We meet these challenges with over 200 volunteers, three full-time and eleven part-time staff.
+We address immediate needs by consistently providing food and other necessities for homeless, low income and the working poor in our community.
+We meet these challenges with over 290 volunteers, three full-time and ten part-time staff.

 Brief History: in 1984, local parishioners of several Castle Rock churches joined forces to create a centralized location to send people in need.
 The founders also wanted to encourage volunteerism by providing opportunities for the members of their congregations to become directly involved with the needs in their communities.

 - Last year, the Task Force provided 16,670 community members with $1,677,510 of direct and in-kind client assistance.